 Settled in 1627 by the British, Barbados is approximately 166 square miles (413km) and has a population of approximately 284,644 people.
 Barbados obtained independence on November 30, 1966, but still has a British style of parliamentary democracy.
-The island’s economy is still bouncing back from the global financial crisis of 2008, but for those interested in purchasing real estate, there is a range of properties for purchase including historic plantation homes to newly built luxury apartments and villas.
-Also, real estate prices in Barbados is less than in other Caribbean destinations (St Tropez, St Barts, etc.) that attract those looking to purchase an investment, retirement or vacation home.
-Beyond competitive pricing, below are the top 12 reasons why Barbados should be on the short list for purchasing real estate more specifically a luxury home in the Caribbean.
+The island’s economy is still bouncing back from the global financial crisis of 2008.
+Still, for those interested in purchasing real estate, there is a range of properties for purchase, including historic plantation homes to newly built luxury apartments and villas.
+Also, real estate prices in Barbados are less than in other Caribbean destinations (St Tropez, St Barts, etc.) that attract those looking to purchase an investment, retirement, or vacation home.
+Beyond competitive pricing, below are the top 12 reasons why Barbados should be on the shortlist for purchasing real estate, specifically a luxury home in the Caribbean.

 12 Reasons to Consider Purchasing Real Estate in Barbados

 1. Geography & Fantastic Weather

 Barbados is relatively flat and composed mostly of coral.
 The highest point is Mount Hillaby, at 1,104 ft (336km) above sea level.
 Also, Barbados has lots of picturesque white sandy beaches, and like much of the Caribbean, Barbados has year-round sun making it the perfect climate for an active lifestyle.
 Daytime temperatures in Barbados range between 80 to 85 degrees Fahrenheit (27 – 29 Celsius).

 Barbados: Coconut tree lined beach.
 Photo: © Barbados Tourism Marketing.